Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-assurance/adobe-experience-platform-assurance-release-notes.md

 Release notes and change logs for the Adobe Experience Platform Assurance extension

+## December 18, 2020

+### iOS Assurance 1.1.0

+* The AEP SDKs are now distributed using XCFrameworks in order to support hardware with the new Apple M1 architecture while maintaining support for existing Intel architecture.
+  * __IMPORTANT__: Upgrading to XCFrameworks distribution requires Xcode 12.0 or newer
+  * __IMPORTANT__: If using Cocoapods, upgrading to the XCFrameworks distribution requires Cocoapods 1.10.0 or newer

 ## November 24, 2020

 ### Android Assurance 1.0.1